fneum/data-science-for-esm/data-science-for-esm/BYOC/02_Requirements.md

 ## Git

 To follow this tutorial, basic usage of [Git][Git_1] is a pre requirement.
-It is strongly recommended to understand, or refresh on, the basics of Git, before moving forwards.
+It is strongly recommended to refresh[^3] on the Git basics, before moving forwards.

 Besides the aforementioned Atlassian source, [this][Git_2] is the PyPSA Earth reference on Git, and these are some fun, information rich, YouTube Git video tutorials: